Cupcake-Design-System/Cupcake/README.md

 # Cupcake 2.0 UNDER DEVELOPMENT

-Cupcake is the Ipreo design system that brings together UX guidelines, an HTML/CSS framework, and rich ui components.
 This repository includes everything you need to build, customize, test, and deploy Cupcake.

 ## Table of Contents